-A key issue for the Council is how to comprehensively address the persistent security challenge facing the DRC and the region.
-In this regard, Council members may express concern over the increasing insecurity in eastern DRC and reiterate their support for regional cooperation initiatives through the Nairobi and the Angolan mediation processes.
-They may also be keen to learn more about the deployment of the EAC regional force.
-A possible option for Council members is to invite representatives of the EAC and ICGLR to brief the Council on the Nairobi and Angolan mediation processes.
+A key issue for the Council remains how to comprehensively address the persistent security challenge facing the DRC and the region.
+In this regard, Council members may express concern over the increasing insecurity in eastern DRC and reiterate their support for regional efforts through the Nairobi and Luanda processes.

-The other major issue is how to continue supporting the full and effective implementation of the PSC Framework to promote peace and security in the Great Lakes region.
-Council members could adopt a statement noting the recent meeting of the guarantors of the PSC framework and encouraging progress on the priority areas identified at the meeting to address the prevailing peace and security challenges and preserve the gains of recent years in enhancing regional cooperation.
+The other major issue is how to continue supporting the full and effective implementation of the PSC-F to promote peace and security in the Great Lakes region.
+A possible option is for Council members to adopt a resolution marking the 10th anniversary of the PSC-F, and requesting the Secretary-General to present, as part of his next biannual report, concrete recommendations, following consultations with the signatory states and guarantors, on how the PSC-F can be revitalised.

 UN DOCUMENTS ON THE GREAT LAKES